murri06/hillel-project-10/README.md

-# Project 09 for Hillel
+# Project 10 for Hillel
-A script which uses package symfony/serializer to show ability to serialize object as JSON and deserialize it as object
+Form generator which receiving data from existing form and creating different elements of the form

 to use it, clone the repo and use command <br>
 `docker compose up --build`